About Hope College

 Hope is among a select group of colleges highlighted in the book "Putting Students First: How Colleges Develop Students Purposefully."
 The institutions were included specifically for being "individually and collectively distinguished and distinctive in fostering holistic student development."

-Hope has been a member of the National Collegiate Athletic Association (NCAA) since 1956.
-Hope has crowned 29 individual and team Division III national champions.
-Fielding 20 intercollegiate sports, ten for men and ten for women, Hope has received the Commissioner's Cup of the MIAA twelve consecutive years thru 2011-12 for having the best cumulative finish in league-sponsored sports.
+Fielding 20 intercollegiate sports, ten for men and ten for women, Hope has received the MIAA Commissioner's Cup a record 34 times for having the best cumulative finish in league-sponsored sports.
 Hope also sponsors a club team in men's ice hockey.

 Location: Holland, Michigan 49423